Digital-Identity-Labs/smee_feds/README.md

 # SmeeFeds

-`SmeeFeds` is a small federation management extension to [Smee](https://github.com/Digital-Identity-Labs/smee) for use in research, testing and development.
+`SmeeFeds` is a SAML federation data management extension to [Smee](https://github.com/Digital-Identity-Labs/smee) for use in research, testing and development.

 [Smee](https://github.com/Digital-Identity-Labs/smee) has tools for handling the sources of SAML metadata but